The Complete Guide to B2B SaaS Email Marketing

 B2B email metrics need to account for the reality of how B2B buying works.
 Standard email metrics still matter, but you need to look at them differently.

-Open rates and click rates are hygiene metrics—they tell you if your emails are being seen and engaged with, but they don't tell you if they're driving revenue.
+Open rates and click rates are hygiene metrics---they tell you if your emails are being seen and engaged with, but they don't tell you if they're driving revenue.
+For a deeper understanding of what to track and what benchmarks to aim for, see our SaaS email marketing KPIs guide.

 Account-level engagement matters more than individual engagement.
 Is the organization engaging with your emails?
 Are multiple people from the same company opening and clicking?